-A bit of Old California here.
+A bit of old California here.
 Not too many places are left like this along the coast.
-An old industrial building, built back when even those were made to be beautiful and long before the man/nature dichotomy narrative had reached it’s current crescendo and even man’s industry was a thing to be celebrated as a wonder of nature itself, placed right above a small fishing pier on a pristine stretch of coast.
-It’s a wonder to me that it’s survived all these years and not been replaced by an upscale restaurant, or hotel, or both.
+An old industrial building (built long before the man/nature dichotomy narrative had reached its current crescendo and even man’s industry was a thing to be celebrated as a wonder of nature itself) placed right above a small fishing pier on a pristine stretch of coast.
+It’s a wonder that it has survived all these years and hasn’t been replaced by an upscale restaurant, or hotel, or craft brewery, or all three.

-I don’t know of the history of its survival, if it’s current existence has been won in a series of hard fought battles from preservation minded locals against outside monetary interests, or it’s just been simply overlooked in it’s quiet corner of the coast, but I hope it doesn’t just sit here as a reminder of a past, I hope it thrives in all it’s grease and glory for generations to come.
+I couldn’t help but wonder of the history of its survival, if its current existence has been won in a series of hard fought battles from preservation minded locals against outside monetary interests, or if it has just been simply overlooked in its quiet corner of the coast.

-Oh and I was approached by the police while painting this one.
+Sidenote: I was approached by the police yet again while painting this one.
 I was in the back of the van, doors open to the view.
-They pulled up slowly, just enough to see in the back and watched for a minute or two.
-They never got out, never said a word, and slowly backed up and left.
+They pulled up slowly, just enough to see in the back, and they sat and watched for quite a while.
+I thought they might be curious about the painting, but they never got out, never said a word, and slowly backed up and left.
 I guess I wasn’t the one they were looking for that day.
-I know that wasn’t much of a story for you either, but I always get a kick out of the events that unfold when painting out and about in public.
-I’ve never had a police officer approach me while painting in my home studio.
+I know that wasn’t much of a story for you either, but I always get a kick out of the little events that unfold when painting out and about in public.
+I’ve never had a police officer approach and watch me while painting in my home studio.